danmaps/danmaps.github.io/posts/prioritizing-health.md

 **Standing Desks and Movement**

 Alternating between sitting and standing can help alleviate stiffness and keep your body engaged.
 A sit-stand desk offers the flexibility to stretch your legs and change your posture throughout the day.
-But even with a standing desk, it’s important to move regularly—take a quick stretch, walk around, or simply shift your weight.
+But even with a standing desk, it’s important to move regularly---take a quick stretch, walk around, or simply shift your weight.

 #### Incorporating Physical Activity